Ten Tips for Generating Engaged Online Discussions

 Offer precise directions with clear expectations: scope, approach, tone (courteous and respectful of various viewpoints), length (minimum and maximum—we recommend 250-350 words), diction (such as “edited conversational”), form or genre (letter or memo or report), and deadlines for each post.
 You may want to provide a model of a good post.

-Consider integrating Internet research, in which students include and discuss relevant Web sites as active links in their messages to each other, for example, a misconduct case from Ethics in Science or a Pre-Raphaelite painting from the Victorian Web.
+Consider integrating Internet research, in which students include and discuss relevant Web sites as active links in their messages to each other.
 When appropriate, encourage students to incorporate visual images and multimedia.

 In your guidelines for the discussion, encourage explanations, examples, questions, speculations, alternative viewpoints, and connections to personal experience.